sharad-s/trakchain/README.md

     ```javascript
     compile
     migrate
     ```

+5. Spin up an IPFS daemon in a separate window.
+    ```javascript
+    // In a separate window
+    ipfs daemon
+    ```

 5. Run the webpack server for front-end hot reloading (outside the development console).
 Smart contract changes must be manually recompiled and migrated.